AckerlyXu/heima/articles/app-service-web/web-sites-php-configure.md

 ### Configure via App Setting
 1. Add a `bin` directory to the root directory.
-2. Put `.dll` extension files in the `bin` directory (for example, `php_mongo.dll`).
-Make sure that the extensions are compatible with default version of PHP (which is, as of this writing, PHP 5.4) and are VC9 and non-thread-safe (nts) compatible.
+2. Put `.dll` extension files in the `bin` directory (for example, `php_xdebug.dll`).
+Make sure that the extensions are compatible with default version of PHP and are VC9 and non-thread-safe (nts) compatible.
 3. Deploy your web app.
 4. Browse to your web app in the Azure Portal Preview and click on the **Settings** button.